nikhilhenry/UI-UX-Challenge/session-guidelines.md

 - **Accessibility:** Ease of use and navigation => 25%

-- **Visual Appeal:** Apt use of design fundamentals to create a cohesive user experience = 25%
+- **Visual Appeal:** Apt use of design fundamentals to create a cohesive user experience => 25%

 ## FAQ :question:

  **Q**: Can my friends from other schools join me in the competition?

- **A**: No. This event is only for the students of [Legacy School Bangalore](lsb.edu.in), however, we are working on a Mega Hackathon in Mid - 2021
+ **A**: No. This event is only for the students of [Legacy School Bangalore](lsb.edu.in), however, we are working on an interschool Mega Hackathon in Mid - 2021.

  **Q**: I have no design or coding experience.
 Can I still participate?